SquareGPS/navixy-api/docs/backend-api/resources/field_service/place/index.md

 #### errors

-* 233 (No data file) – if file part is missing.
+* 233 - No data file – if file part is missing.
-* 234 (Invalid data format).
+* 234 - Invalid data format.
-* 247 (Entity already exists) – if uploaded place contains external_id and place with this ID already exists and duplicate_policy=fail.
+* 247 - Entity already exists – if uploaded place contains `external_id` and place with this ID already exists and `duplicate_policy=fail`.
-* 268 (Over quota) – if the user's quota for places exceeded.
+* 268 - Over quota – if the user's quota for places exceeded.